 Centrelink’s new online system to streamline the identification and recovery of overpayments detected through data-matching became fully operational in July last year.
 It automatically sends a letter to current or former social security recipients in cases where data-matching with the Australian Taxation Office (ATO) showed that their earned income was higher than they reported to Centrelink when they were receiving a benefit.
-In December the Human Services Minister Alan Tudge announced that by reducing the involvement of Centrelink officers in this process, the new “online compliance system” had resulted in a significant increase in the number of discrepancies Centrelink follows up and the number of current and former social security recipients assessed as owing debts, some dating back years.
+In December the Human Services Minister Alan Tudge announced that by reducing the involvement of Centrelink officers in this process, the new “online compliance system” had resulted in a significant increase in the number of discrepancies.
+For businesses that deal with any sort of financial service, it is essential that they maintain the required compliance requirements, and some may go as far as to seek Finance Compliance Advice for their firm.
+Centrelink follows up the number of current and former social security recipients assessed as owing debts, some dating back years.
+Whilst some people do owe legitimate debts, like those to SoFi after taking out a loan to assist with a financial need, this system does not include this kind of debt assessment.
 The numbers were large, with the system generating 20,000 letters to current and former social security recipients per week.

 Around the same time as the Minister’s announcement, however, complaints about the new system began to appear, including from individuals who claimed that it had incorrectly assessed them as owing a debt.
 As complaints continued to surface, the new system received sustained media attention over the summer.
 A social media campaign against the “robodebt” system emerged, using the slogan/hashtag “not my debt“, the Commonwealth Ombudsman began an inquiry and the Senate announced that it would conduct its own inquiry later in the year.